Menu Close Menu

 If you have specific questions about a traffic violation, you should contact a Chicago Traffic Ticket Defense Attorney at Fagan, Fagan & Davis!

-Chicago area Traffic DUI and Criminal Defense
+Chicago Traffic DUI and Criminal Defense, and Illinois Real Estate

 If you are facing a Traffic Offense, DUI or criminal office in the Greater Chicago area, including Cook, Lake, Kane, Will or DuPage Counties, we will review your case with you at no charge and discuss what you face and how we can help.
+If you need help with buying or selling Real Estate anywhere in northern Illinois, give us a call, we can help.

 Where do we appear in court?